arcan1s/arcanis.me/projects/_posts/2013-02-21-awesome-widgets.md

 Default is `true`.

 **Check updates:** Check updates on load.
 Default is `true`.

+**Optimize subscription:** Optimize work with DataEngines.
+Probably you don't want change this option despite the fact that one feature will not be available.
+Default is `true`.

 **Widget height:** Disable automatic widget height definition and set it to this value.
 Default is `0` (auto).